PowerLevel9000/Catalog/README.md

 # 📖 Catalog <a name="about-project"></a>

-Catalog is ruby based with terminal user interface project in which you can organize you things according to various item object such as book, music, video etc
+Catalog is ruby based with terminal user interface project in which you can organize your things according to various item object such as book, music, video etc

 **Catalog** is a totally OOP (Object Oriented Programming) with inheritance, polymorphism and private methods